 Phil Mickelson back in top 10 of the world golf rankings

-Phil Mickelson has moved back into the world's top 10 for the first time since last May after his victory at the Waste Management Phoenix Open.
+Phil Mickelson has moved back into the world's top 10 for the first time since last May after winning the Phoenix Open.

 The 42-year-old left-hander, who just missed out on a 59 in the opening round at Scottsdale, finished four clear of Brandt Snedeker and charged up from 22nd to 10th in the rankings.